deysitirado36/Latin102/translation3.md

 5 - What are the gender, number, case, and antecedent of qui?

-**- Masculine, singular, ablative, taurum
+- Masculine, plural, nominative, horses

 6 - What Latin verb form has to be understood in the clause that runs from equorum to Dinus?